thomasbreydo/thomasbreydo.github.io/_posts/2020-07-15-perceptron-cpp.md

 ---
-title: 'I coded a perceptron from scratch in C++'
+title: 'Coding a perceptron from scratch in C++'
 description: 'What is a perceptron?
 In very simple terms, a perceptron is a binary classifier that takes a vector input and outputs a 0 or a 1.'
 excerpt: 'What is a perceptron?
 In very simple terms, a perceptron is a binary classifier that takes a vector